zackse/taskforge/src/docs/processes/design.rst

 This describes the design document process for Taskforge.
 All new features must go through the design process as described here before the any code is written.

-Why we write design documents
+Why We Write Design Documents
 +++++++++++++++++++++++++++++

 When the idea for a feature is first introduced we, as human beings, can look at